 We are currently standing at the crossroads of our planet’s future.

+In the wake of Cop26, the concept of organisations using their platform to affect positive change has never been so important.
 The climate emergency is at a critical point, social justice is at the forefront of our global consciousness and we, as a species, have some major choices to make soon.

 From the need to tell stories and writing from the heart, to the importance of creating conversation and knowing your audience.

 Here are five top tips for how you & your organisation can help make a difference and improve the world through marketing.

 The development of digital media over the last decade has made a huge difference in the way we receive campaigns.
 For a long time communications had been very one-way and broadcast to audiences.
 Now, it’s essential and even expected that audiences are engaged in conversation, especially campaigns that have some form of social justice element.
 If your company has expertise, this may mean holding back slightly to engage people in conversation.

 Tip: By empowering people to come up with their own answers to problems, you increase the amount of people who form an opinion and become actively involved.

 When creating a campaign, aim to work backwards from a single goal.
 You can never have a good campaign with multiple objectives, you need to know when you have won.
 For an issue like climate change, for example, you can’t just have a climate change campaign, you’ve got to define what it is in the short and medium term that you are going to achieve.

 Tip: Think about the ‘photograph moment’, whether it’s a piece of legislation being passed or a number of sign-ups to a petition, you have to have a clear idea of what that ‘winning moment’ looks like.
 Then you can focus on achieving it.

 3. Tell stories & write from the heart